 - Post-surgery rehabilitation

 Vestibular rehabilitation therapy is typically administered by a specialist, though your audiologist or otologist may also help to develop your individual treatment plan.
-In order to develop the right VRT process for your needs, you’ll undergo a complete evaluation that includes some basic coordination tests.
+In order to develop an individualized VRT process, you’ll undergo a complete evaluation that includes some basic coordination tests.

-Based on this evaluation, your specialist will develop a series of head, body, and eye exercises that you’ll perform at one of our Louisville vestibular centers and at home.
+Based on this evaluation, your specialist will develop a series of head, body and eye exercises that you will perform in clinic and at home.
 These exercises may intensify symptoms of vertigo or dizziness at first, which can be discouraging for some people.
-However, after your brain adapts to VRT exercise, you’ll be amazed at how effective these exercises prove to be.
+However, after your brain adapts to the exercise, you will be amazed at how effective these exercises prove to be.

-Even if your dizziness or vertigo symptoms aren’t serious enough to affect your lifestyle yet, they are likely to worsen over time.
-We recommend that patients visit our Louisville vestibular center for balance testing before the symptoms increase, as imbalance can create a scary safety concern.
+Even if your dizziness or vertigo symptoms are not serious enough to affect your lifestyle, they are likely to worsen over time.
+We recommend that patients visit our vestibular center for balance testing before the symptoms increase, as imbalance can create a safety concern.
 If we are able to pinpoint the cause of your dizziness, treating the underlying condition or managing your symptoms may be easier now than later.

-We ask that you don’t eat or drink anything for a period of three hours before the time of the test.
-On the day of the test, please DO NOT drink any caffeinated beverages, use any tobacco products, or wear makeup or face cream.
-We ask that you do not take any nonessential medications for a period of 48 hours before your appointment time, and that you avoid the following:
+Do not eat or drink anything for three hours before the time of the test.
+On the day of the test, please do not drink any caffeinated beverages, use any tobacco products or wear makeup or face cream.
+We ask that you do not take any nonessential medications for 48 hours prior to your appointment time.
+Please avoid taking the following: